skeeto/skeeto.github.com/about/index.md

 students][mentor].
 Occasionally I also do web development and data visualization.

-However, this blog — [ongoing for more than a decade][ten] — is largely about what I do *outside* of my day job.
+However, this blog — [ongoing since 2007][ten] — is largely about what I do *outside* of my day job.
 Here I explain topics that I've recently learned, share software development techniques I've discovered or even invented, [showcase cool demos][showcase], and discuss my contributions to open source.

 In general, each of my articles should be unique on the internet at the time they're published.
 I will not write a tutorial on some topic if